jensjns/acf-leaflet-field/README.md

 The latest stable release can be found [here](http://wordpress.org/extend/plugins/advanced-custom-fields-leaflet-field/).
 Description
 -----------
-Addon for [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) that adds a Leaflet field to the available field types.
+Addon for [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) that adds a Leaflet map-field to the available field types.

 Installation
 ------------